Enter inquiry here for quick access to forms and information.

 What does the rule do?

 - Requires the property owner to clean up a contaminated property (Former Meth Lab) before reoccupying or selling the property.
-A qualified inspector must be hired for decontamination.
+A qualified inspector must be hired before any work can be done!

 - Provides criteria to be a qualified inspector, for sampling and decontamination